 When considering your request for a non-domestic supply the water company must make sure that it can meet all existing and potential demand for domestic purposes.
 To get a new water connection for non-domestic purposes you will need to agree terms and conditions, including the charge, with the water company.

-The company is entitled to recover the reasonable costs of making the connection and a financial return on any investment (‘rate of return on any capital expenses’) it incurs.
-We can make a decision on disputes about an agreement’s terms and conditions.
+The company is entitled to recover the reasonable costs of making the connection and a financial return on any investment it incurs.
+The charges are not covered by our charging rules.

 What can a water company charge me for a new water connection?